NF-L analysis results can now be viewed on the ALS app and in the APST web portal

 Our experts will be happy to answer yourquestions about the new NF-L diagram in the ALS app and in the APST web portal

-For questions regardingNF-L values in the APST register study: Susanne Spittel
+For questions regardingNF-L values in the APST register study: Dr. Dr. Susanne Spittel

 For questions regarding technology and use of the NF-L chart